Background

 In Q1 2020/21, the total number of A&E attendances fell dramatically to 3.6 million, following the outbreak of the coronavirus (Covid-19) pandemic, and waiting time performance for type 1 attendances temporarily improved sharply to 90%.
 This may reflect guidance to call NHS 111 with concerns about Covid-19 symptoms, as well as messaging encouraging people to stay at home during the national lockdown.

 The number of A&E attendances has now returned to pre-pandemic levels but performance against the four-hour target has worsened.
-In Q3 2023/24 there were around 6.5 million A&E attendances.
-Waiting time performance worsened for all types of A&E attendances: 55% of patients attending type 1 departments were admitted, transferred, or discharged within four hours, and for patients attending type 2&3 departments the proportion was 95%.
+In Q4 2023/24 there were around 6.7 million A&E attendances.
+Waiting time performance worsened for all types of A&E attendances: 58% of patients attending type 1 departments were admitted, transferred or discharged within four hours, and for patients attending type 2&3 departments the proportion was 95.5%.

 A&E wait times by month

-The impact of winter pressures on performance against the four-hour A&E target is apparent.
+The impact of winter pressures on performance against the four-hour A&E target is clearly apparent in this graph.
 There is a general trend for performance to be higher in the summer months.
 This may be explained by changes in the case-mix of people attending.
 In summer, A&E departments see a higher proportion of cuts and sprains, most of which can be treated relatively quickly.
 In winter, there is a larger proportion of older people attending and a greater number of people requiring emergency admission to hospital.

 Overall, there has been a year-on-year decrease in the proportion of patients attending major A&E departments that are admitted, transferred, or discharged within four hours.

 In previous years, drops in performance have normally been observed from November onwards, and performance generally recovers at least partially by April the following year.
 However, this was less observable in 2021/22, as performance continued to worsen throughout the year.
-In 2022/23, performance continued to worsen throughout the year, particularly in December 2022 when it fell to 50%.
-It has since recovered slightly, to 55% as of December 2023.
+This occurred in 2022/23 as well, particularly in December 2022 when it fell to 50%.
+It recovered slightly in the following year, to 55% as of December 2023.
+At the start of the 2023/24 period, the percentage of patients spending 4 hours or less in the A&E (type 1) slightly decreased compared with the same time in the previous year, dropping from 60.4% in May 2023 to 59.70% in May 2024.

 Time spent by patients in A&E

-As well as looking at the proportion of patients attending A&E who are admitted, transferred or discharged within four hours, we can also examine the median number of minutes spent in A&E. The median waiting time for all patients increased from 2 hours 9 minutes in May 2011 to 2 hours 54 minutes in December 2019, before falling to 2 hours 15 minutes in May 2020 during the Covid-19 outbreak.
-Since then, the median waiting time for all patients has increased to 3 hours 4 minutes in November 2023.
+As well as looking at the proportion of patients attending A&E who are admitted, transferred or discharged within four hours, we can also examine the median number of minutes spent in A&E. The median waiting time for all patients increased from 2 hours 9 minutes in May 2011 (data not shown) to 2 hours 54 minutes in December 2019, before falling to 2 hours 15 minutes in May 2020 during the Covid-19 outbreak.
+Since then, the median waiting time for all patients has increased to 2 hours 55 minutes in March 2024.

 For patients who required admission to hospital, the median A&E waiting time remained below four hours until September 2019.
 In December 2019, the median wait increased to a high of 5 hours 21 minutes.
 This may reflect the increase in trolley waits (the time patients wait to be admitted onto a ward after the decision to admit has been made) in the winter of 2019/20.
 Following the onset of the Covid-19 pandemic, the median wait time dropped to 3 hours 59 minutes in March 2020 and remained relatively consistent up until June 2021, barring a small spike in January 2021 where it climbed to 4 hours 25 minutes.
 Following June 2021, the median waiting time for admitted patients increased steadily until it reached a new high of 7 hours 39 minutes in December 2022, as trolley waits soared after an increasingly intense period for this measure.
-Since then, the median waiting time came down to 4 hours 49 minutes in July 2023, before increasing to 5 hours 59 minutes in November 2023.
+Since then, the median waiting time came down to 4 hours 49 minutes in July 2023, before increasing to 6 hours 12 minutes in January 2024 and decreasing to 5 hours 7 minutes in March 2024.

-In November 2023, the median waiting time for non-admitted patients (which has seen a steadier and less dramatic overall increase) was 2 hours 44 minutes, less than half the time for admitted patients.
+In March 2024, the median waiting time for non-admitted patients (which has seen a steadier and less dramatic overall increase) was 2 hours 37 minutes, less than half the time for admitted patients.
+This is particularly troubling as those patients who are admitted are likely sicker and experiencing graver illness than those who are not admitted.

 It is worth noting that this data, provided by NHS England, is provisional and has data quality issues (see ‘About this data’ for more information).